-Miscibility Gap Alloys (MGA) are newly developed thermal batteries or thermal energy storage media which have the potential to revolutionise thermal storage for electricity generation, by providing a cost effective means of stable long-term energy storage.
+Miscibility Gap Alloys (MGA) are newly developed thermal batteries or thermal energy storage media which have the potential to revolutionise thermal storage for electricity generation or energy-intensive industry, by providing a cost-effective means of stable long-term energy storage.

-Our vision is to develop this thermal energy storage media to allow high-efficiency electricity generation from stored solar energy.
+Our vision is to develop incorporate these thermal energy storage products to allow high-efficiency electricity generation from stored solar energy, and enhance future technologies.

 Miscibility gap alloy technology is also very promising in the field of waste heat recovery and storage, not just solar heat, but any heat produced by an industrial, or other, process.
-Depending on the amount and supply temperature of the waste heat stored in a MGA system, this heat could be used to generate electricity, drive an industrial process requiring heat, or simply used for building heating and cooling.
+This heat could be used to generate electricity, drive other industrial process requiring heat, or simply building heating.